-How are hedge funds trading IAA, Inc. (NYSE:IAA)?
+What have hedge funds been doing with IAA, Inc. (NYSE:IAA)?

-At Q2’s end, a total of 42 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 42 from one quarter earlier.
-By comparison, 0 hedge funds held shares or bullish call options in IAA a year ago.
-So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At second quarter’s end, a total of 43 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 10% from the previous quarter.
+By comparison, 42 hedge funds held shares or bullish call options in IAA a year ago.
+With the smart money’s capital changing hands, there exists a few noteworthy hedge fund managers who were upping their stakes meaningfully (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|